 The NoSQL movement has brought us entirely new ways to store and query data.
 It’s an intriguing idea that can help organizations do more with their information, in less time!

 On-Premise Technology is software or infrastructure that runs on the premises of its user.
-Microsoft Office Suite, for example, needs to be installed onto each computer in order for it to work properly; however, there’s no need with most cloud-based programs like Office 365 which can be accessed remotely via an internet connection instead!
+Microsoft Office Suite, for example, needs to be installed onto each computer for it to work properly; however, there’s no need with most cloud-based programs like Office 365 which can be accessed remotely via an internet connection instead!

 23. On-Demand Self Service